pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 ## To Use It

+### For Gradle versions prior to 2.1

-### 1. Add the pact-jvm-provider-gradle jar file to your build script class path:
+#### 1.1.
+Add the pact-jvm-provider-gradle jar file to your build script class path:

 ```groovy
 buildscript {